Your cart is currently empty.

 Are there different Smoke Buddies available?

 Yes, you can get a smoke buddy that’s exactly what you want.
-Whether it’s the Smoke Buddy Jr., the original Smoke Buddy, or the enormous Smokebuddy Mega, you can get an air filter that’s just right for your needs.
+Whether it’s the How to clean Smoke Buddy Jr., the original Smoke Buddy, or the enormous Smokebuddy Mega, you can get an air filter that’s just right for your needs.
 They also come in various colors and patterns (the grenade smoke buddy is one of our favorites).

 Is a Smoke Buddy considered paraphernalia?

-By the strictest definition, no, these filters aren’t considered paraphernalia.
+By the strictest definition, no, these filters inside a Smoke Buddy Filter aren’t considered paraphernalia.
 After all, it’s just an air filter.
 It can’t actually be used for weed in any way that it couldn’t be used for tobacco smoke.
 However, if you’re afraid of being caught with a smoke buddy on you, note that it may give whoever discovers it more reason to suspect you’re using marijuana than if they hadn’t found it.
 Let’s be real - nobody is out here using one of these for their cigarettes.

 How to clean your Smoke Buddy